matthiasn/clojure-system-book/manuscript/TwitterClient-InteropComponent.md

 ## TwitterClient - InterOp Component

 In the "Scaling Out" section of the architectural overview, I drew a picture of how I wanted to break apart the initial monolithic application and instead run different parts of the application in separate processes / separate JVMs.
-The idea was to have a single client for the connection to the **[Twitter Streaming API](https://dev.twitter.com/streaming/overview)** and the persistence of the received Tweets in **[ElasticSearch](http://www.elasticsearch.com)**, plus multiple machines to serve WebSocket connections to the client.
+The idea was to have a single client for the connection to the **[Twitter Streaming API](https://dev.twitter.com/streaming/overview)** and the persistence of the received tweets in **[ElasticSearch](http://www.elasticsearch.com)**, plus multiple machines to serve WebSocket connections to the client.
 For the communication between the processes, I picked **[Redis Pub/Sub](http://redis.io/topics/pubsub)** because its model of communication suits the requirements really well.

 ![Redesigned Architecture - InterOp](images/redesign2.png)